 Dates and hours: Open weekends in October, 10 a.m.–5 p.m.
 Check for updates on the Facebook page.

 Location, cost and details: 229 W. Snoqualmie River Road N.E., Carnation.
 425-222-4558.
 Admission, parking and most activities free.
 No pets allowed, please.

 Known for: An amusement park that young kids adore plus awesome hay maze fun, U-pick pumpkins and great service

-Known for: Sustainably farmed heirloom pumpkins, wonderful Living Playground and Kids' Farm
+Known for: Sustainably grown pumpkins, Living Playground and Kids' Farm.

 Patch action: Bring your kids to watch cider being pressed and doughnuts sizzling.
 Meet the cows and donkeys, enjoy a wagon ride, pick a pumpkin from the patch, then check out the autumn-themed glassworks display by Made in Washington.

 Dates and hours: Fall City Farm is open Sept.
 29–Oct.
 28, Fridays 10 a.m.–6 p.m., Saturdays 9 a.m.–6 p.m., Sundays 9 a.m.–5 p.m.
 Check Facebook page for updates.

 Location, cost and details: 3636 Neal Road, Fall City.
 425-246-5249.
 Free entry, with produce and other fall food for sale.

 Known for: Petting farm, tractor rides and pony rides.